 This allows the targeting of support for areas of under-representation within the workforce, enables us to take positive action and produce a dataset to inform long-term workforce planning and assess current policies and procedures.
 To be effective in assessing equality data, data from staff is relied upon to provide the widest possible analysis.
 SEStran is committed to undertaking effective monitoring of equality data relative to the workforce.

 Equal Pay and Gender Pay Gap

-SEStran is not covered by legal obligations in respect of publishing a Statement on Equal Pay or Gender Pay Gap information.
+Due to having less than 20 employees, SEStran is not covered by legal obligations in respect of publishing a Statement on Equal Pay or Gender Pay Gap information.